Google Tag Manager Integration for Hyvä Enterprise

 Similarly to bundle product pages, a different template is also used for grouped product pages

-to ensure each of the individual products within the group are tracked in the dataLayer
+to ensure each of the individual products within the group are tracked in the dataLayer.

 Emptying the Cart